arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-5.md

     a => f.Bind(g(a));
 ````

-Seems like we discovered a general rule which is presumibly valid for all the possible monads.
+Seems like we discovered a universal law, a general rule which is presumibly valid for all the possible monads.
 Indeed, in Haskell [the monadic function composition (slighly simplified) implementation][haskell-kleisli-composition] is:

 ```haskell